itsDigvijaysing/What-I-Learned/IITH/Advanced Data Structure.md

 ## Notations: Omega, Theta, Big O

 Yes, each of these time complexity notations is defined mathematically with specific equations.
+> 	n_0 means that after certain value of n the equation will be always true, that value is point of n(input) which decides the time complexity of function (Graphs are also available.)

 ### 1. **Big-O Notation \( O(g(n)) \)**:
    - **Definition**: A function \( f(n) \) is \( O(g(n)) \) if there exist positive constants \( c \) and \( n_0 \) such that: